Today more than ever, businesses recognize the immense opportunities that come with having a reliable…

 Active social accounts connected with your website and online directory listings enhance SEO.
 Sharing relevant, high-quality content can also boost your business’ placement in search results.
 Increased visibility means you can be found more easily by people who don’t yet know about your business but who are interested in what you do.

-Remember, people is not looking for you, they are looking for the solutions to their problems.
+Remember: People are not looking for you on the Internet, they are looking for the solutions to their problems.
 And where do they go?
-Yes, you guessed it: They go to search engines, and specifically, 92% of the times, they go to Google.
+Yes, you guessed it: They go to search engines, and specifically, 92% of the time, they go to Google.
 And there they ask their questions and Google offers many pages containing those search criteria, that are classified in order of paid advertising (Google Ads) and relevance (SEO), in other words, organic results.

-Google presents those results, that sometimes are millions, in small groups of 10 pages.
-So if you are not found on that “FIRST PAGE”, chances are that people don’t find you.
+Google presents those results, which sometimes are millions, in small groups of 10 pages.
+So, if you are not found on that “FIRST PAGE”, chances are that people don’t find you never.
 That’s the importance of SEO.
 Despite that is a huge field, that mostly takes place on your website, Social Media channels and other resources also enhance the ranking.

 No matter what you sell, Social Media can help you sell it.
 Your social accounts are a critical part of your sales funnel —the process through which a new contact becomes a customer.

-20. Establish your brand and yourself as a leader
+22. Establish your Brand and yourself as a Leader

 No matter what industry your business is in, Social Media offers the opportunity to establish your brand as a leader —the go-to source for information on topics related to your niche.

 Remember, there is an old saying that says: “Content is king.”
 And this is totally true.
-Every single piece of content that you write and prepare in your website is gold with time.
+Every single piece of content that you write and prepare for your website is gold with time.
 Why?
-Because you can write an article today and 3 years later, someone is looking for that information and lands on your site, specifically on that article, and it solves them their problem.
+Because you can write an article today and 3 years later, someone is looking for that information and lands on your site, specifically on that article, and in it, you teach him how to solve his problem.

 Your customers are already talking about you on Social Media, whether or not you’re there to respond.
 If you and your team are on the ball, you can pick up on important social posts about your brand to highlight the positive and address the negative before it turns into a major issue.

 Is someone saying something about your business that’s not true?
 Be sure to share your side of the story in a polite, professional way.
-Someone singing your praises?
+Is someone singing your praises?
 Send them plenty of thanks and draw attention to their kind words.

 Social Media channels allow you to see what your competition is doing, and you have chances to emulate what they are doing well, and also you can avoid or improve what they are doing bad, and most importantly, you know what people are saying about your competitors.
-This is 2 way sword because they can see you too.
-But at the end, it’s a very good thing.
+This is a 2-way sword because they can see you too.
+But in the end, it’s a very good thing.

-There is no doubt that more visitors means more conversions, regardless of your current conversion rate.
+There is no doubt that more visitors mean more conversions, regardless of your current conversion rate.
 If you’re not dedicating time and effort towards turning your brand into an authority in your niche, you’re missing out.
-What you need is to divert at least a chunk of your attention towards what is called Inbound Marketing.
+What you need is to divert at least a chunk of your attention toward what is called Inbound Marketing.

-Inbound is exactly what the name says it is: A blend of marketing strategies designed to channel potential buyers to your business through relevant content creating, search engine marketing and a Social Media presence.
+Inbound is exactly what the name says it is: A blend of marketing strategies designed to channel potential buyers to your business through relevant content creation, search engine marketing (SEM), and a Social Media presence.

 Inbound marketing is one of the most effective ways to generate targeted traffic to your website.
 It’s the kind of traffic that actually converts because it’s super relevant.
-By putting in more effort in Social Media promotion, you create a whole new channel to draw in laser targeted inbound traffic and get more inbound links.
+By putting more effort into Social Media promotion, you create a whole new channel to draw in laser-targeted inbound traffic and get more inbound links.

-For example, having an active blog makes it easy for you to connect with your audience with the help of fresh content.
-But by having them share this content (on the right time) on Twitter or Facebook increases your reach 10X.
-You’re suddenly reaching out to a bigger audience that may like and share your content, follow your brand, and ultimately become a customer.
+For example, having an active Blog makes it easy for you to connect with your audience with the help of fresh content.
+But by having them share this content (at the right time) on Twitter or Facebook increases your reach 10X.
+You’re suddenly reaching out to a bigger audience that may like your content, share it, follow your brand, and ultimately become a customer.

 By using Social Media, you diversify your marketing efforts in more than one way.
-You don’t reach out to just one type of crowd, but connect to a versatile customer base.
-Which is crucial to for your brand to make a mark in your niche.
+You don’t reach out to just one type of crowd but connect to a versatile customer base.
+Which is crucial for your brand to make a mark in your niche.

 For instance, serious professionals may find your website via LinkedIn while the younger crowd, or the millennials, may find you on Instagram.
 Each piece of Social Media content that you create is a new door for new customers to enter.
 It’s a different opportunity for you to connect.

 Losing a customer is hard, and gaining a new one is harder.
 But retaining an existing customer is 10 times easier.
-Which is why customer satisfaction should be your topmost priority.
+This is why customer satisfaction should be your topmost priority.

 Customers these days know that Social Media is a lot more approachable and friendly than a call center executive, thousands of miles away, who has a hard time resolving your problem.
 In other words, customers want superior service without the hassle.